 – Popular Music & Media Lecturer at the Fach Musik, Fakultät für Kulturwissenschaften, Universität Paderborn, Germany.
 Seminars delivered: 1) Popular by Nature: An Introduction to Colonialism, Imported Bourgeoisie, and Cultural Adoption in Latin American Music.
 2) Right to Copy: A Latin American perspective to popular music within the Free Culture movement.
 3) Take the money and run: A critical approach to the symbolic violence of neoliberalism in commercial popular music.
 4) The sounds of the silenced: Decolonial, ethnic, and gender discourses in current Latin American popular music.
 5) Girls run the world & Boys don’t cry: A genre theory examination of gender identity constructions in contemporary popular music.
 6) Gimme tha Power: An Introduction to Postcolonial and Decolonial Theory through Latin American Popular Music.
 7) Take the money and run – Block seminar: A critical approach to the symbolic violence of neoliberalism in commercial popular music.
+8) “Si quiere’, mi machete te muerde” (If you want, my machete will bite you): Decoloniality and ethnic discourses in Latin American popular music (delivered to the Masters programme).

 – Music, Spanish, and ESL Teacher at the International School on the Rhine (ISR) in Middle and Upper School.